kevinvincent/ha-wyzesense/README.md

 ```
 Most likely your device will be mounted to `/dev/hidraw0`.
 If you know it is mounted somewhere else then add the appropriate device.

 Restart HA and the sensors you have already bound to the hub should show up with `assumed_state: true`.
-The first time the component hears from the sensor the state and the rest of the fields such as battery, signal strength, etc. will be shown.
+The first time the component hears from the sensor, the state and the rest of the fields such as battery, signal strength, etc. will be shown.

 ## Services
 ### `wyzesense.scan`